DVA Health Cards

 DVA Gold Card vs NLHC: What’s the Difference?

+DVA’s veteran treatment population is projected to grow from 283,907 in June 2023 to 339,500 by 2032.
 The short version: NLHC gives you free treatment for specific conditions without lodging a claim.
 The Gold Card gives you free treatment for everything.
 Most veterans can access NLHC right now.
-The Gold Card takes significant work to qualify for.
+The Gold Card requires 60 impairment points (or meeting other specific criteria).
 And having NLHC doesn’t stop you from pursuing the Gold Card.

 What NLHC actually is